ibnsultan/mimosa/README.md

 ## Contributions

-Opinions, suggestion, pull requests, and obviously money too 😀
+Opinions, suggestion, pull requests, and anything of value